foopod/blog-2.0/_notes/mastering-coaching.md

 ### 1.2.2.
 Visualizing Success

-Visualizing tasks and actions trigger the same parts of the brain as if we were preparing for and undertaking those tasks, thus helping to strengten connections and develop neural pathways.
+Visualizing things triggers the same parts of the brain as if we were preparing for and undertaking them, thus helping to strengthen connections and develop neural pathways.

 PETTLEP is a framework that helps with this.
 The more in depth the visualization the more effective it is.

 + *Physical* - The physical aspects of doing actions.
-If we look at speaking examples include tone of voice, gestures and eye contact.
+If we look at speaking this would include tone of voice, gestures and eye contact.
 + *Environment* - Where the action will take place.
-Try going to the actual place, if not watch videos look at photos.
-Think about all the senses, not just sight, what can you hear? what smells are there here?
+Try going to the actual place, if not watch videos or look at photos.
+Think about all the senses, not just sight, what can you hear? what smells are there?
-+ *Task* - Imagine walking throught the task as completely as possible, beginning to end with as much detail as possible.
++ *Task* - Imagine walking throught the task as completely as possible, beginning to end in as much detail as possible.
 + *Timing* - It is important to put the pace of the visualisation to the pace of the performance.
 + *Learning* - Update the imagery frequently, after mastering a low-key presentation, try visualizing doing it at the UN.
 + *Emotion* - Match emotions to the journey of the task.
-Maybe you start out nervous, but get into the flow, have a good joke and laugh at it yourself, then the elatedness that comes with an applause.
+Maybe you start out nervous, but get into the flow, have a good joke and show some humour, then the elation that comes with an applause.
 + *Perspective* - Try to look at the visualization from other angles, what is an audience member going to see.

 ### 1.2.3.
 Setting Goals